 Elephants, tigers, and other animals performing in circuses are doing so under inhumane treatment.
 Whips, collars, electric prods, and other weapons are commonly used to beat them into submission.
 Animals are also confined to small cages and boxcars in traveling circuses.

 For more information on the cruelty of circuses, and how you can help stop them, check out the PAWS website.

 - Horse-drawn carriages

-Horses are forced to pull heavy loads, while breathing in car fumes, being exposed to the stressful hustle and bustle of cities, and subject to all sorts of extreme weather conditions.
+Horses are forced to pull heavy loads, while breathing in car fumes, being exposed to the stressful hustle and bustle of cities, and subjected to extreme weather conditions.
 There’s nothing romantic about that!